One-Click CheckoutWhat Merchants Need to Know Before Adoption

 Using One-Click Payments Methods in Mobile Channels

-mCommerce is gradually becoming the dominant digital sales channel.
-These mobile-first online buyers are simply not willing to repeatedly slog through an intensive checkout process.
+Mobile is the dominant digital sales channel.
+And, mobile-first online buyers are simply not willing to repeatedly slog through an intensive checkout process.

 Is One-Click Checkout Right for Me?